Yaml Parameter File Outline

 Parameter Description Type

 lp_solver This can be one of: pulp or None.
 This determines which linear program solver is used.
-Please see here for more information on lp solvers.
 Input None if not running parsimony.
 If running parsimony this needs to be set to pulp.
 String

 shared_peptides How to assign shared peptides for parsimony.
 Can be one of: all or best. all assigns shared peptides to all possible proteins in the output. best assigns shared peptides to the best scoring protein which is a "winner take all" approach.
 This is specific to the Parsimony Inference type.
 String